damex/tengine-overlay/README.md

 tengine-overlay
 ===============

-The `tengine-overlay` overlay is designed to be used with `Funtoo Linux`, however, ebuilds from this overlay can be used on any modern Gentoo Linux based derivative.
+The `tengine-overlay` overlay is designed to be used with `Gentoo Linux`, however, ebuilds from this overlay can be used on any modern Gentoo Linux based derivative.

 Layman users can add `tengine-overlay` overlay using the following command: